edward-stuart-johnson/data-analytics-power-bi-report/README.md

 Direction : High is Good
 Bad Colour : red
 Transparency : 15%

+## Product Detail Page

+I created a table of Top 10 Products ranked by Total Orders.

 I formatted the Callout Value so that it only shows to 1 decimal place